When in a sentence a reflexive verb is changed to any personal form, the -se pronoun should be placed in front of the verb.

 The -se pronoun can be placed either at the end of the infinitive or before the first verb.

 Both options are equally common.
-It’s just a different word order, but the meaning stays the same.
+It’s just a different word order, but the meaning is the same.
 What you really should avoid is using the reflexive pronoun in between.

 Don’t say: quiero me levantar